MohamedAljoke/node_ddd_graphql_rest/README.md

 - **Design Patterns**: Uses various design patterns to maintain clean and manageable code.
 - **TypeScript**: The application is written entirely in TypeScript for type safety and better developer experience.
 - **Vitest**: The application uses Vitest for testing to ensure code quality and reliability.
+- **Postgres/Mongoose**: Supports both PostgreSQL and MongoDB (using Mongoose) connections for flexible data management.

 ## Installation